 - A clear, concise account of the reasons for seeking this scholarship.

 - Evidence of previous interest and experience in space, aerospace, or space-related studies.

 - A description of present interest in the space field.

 - A description of the program of space-related studies the applicant plans to pursue during this award period.

 - Copy of the applicant’s high school transcript (incoming freshmen only)

 - Copy of most recent college transcript (unofficial is acceptable/not required for incoming freshmen)

-*NOTE: Students also applying for the Undergraduate Research Fellowship Program should submit a statement distinguishing the scholarship from the fellowship application.
+*NOTE: Students also applying for other scholarship/fellowship funding programs should submit a statement distinguishing the Undergraduate Scholarship application from other scholarship/fellowship applications.
 Primary consideration for Undergraduate Scholarship awardees is given to first-time applicants.

 - Award Agreement Letter